forgotten428/HideRT/README.md

 `sudo ./setup.sh`

-The repo will self destruct in 5..4..3..2..1..

-Sit back relax and pwn Blue Team now that they can't see connections
+Sit back relax and pwn Blue Team now that they can't see connections or activity

 # Script Summary
 This script was built for the GDDC (Great Dane Defense Competition), specifically to be used by the Red Team players.